spyglasshq/spyglass-cli/README.md

 ## Usage Analytics

 We constantly improve this software, but we need your help!

-By default, we log **anonymous analytics** such as: which commands are invoked, what errors are encountered, and contextual data such as OS/node/CLI version.
-We never send any personally-identifiable user information.
+By default, we log **anonymous analytics** such as: commands invoked, errors, and software versions.
+We never log any personally-identifiable user information.

 To opt out, you can run `spyglass config:set disableAnalytics true`.
 See https://github.com/spyglasshq/spyglass-cli/issues/9 and [logging.ts](./src/lib/logging.ts) for more information.